-The CU Denver Scholars Program is an early college enrollment program for college-bound, high-achieving, first-generation high school seniors, meaning that neither of their natural nor adoptive parents completed a four-year college degree.
+The CU Denver Scholars Program is an early college enrollment program for college-bound, high-achieving, first-generation high school seniors, meaning that neither of their biological nor adoptive parents completed a four-year college degree.

 Scholars students get a head start on college.
 They take CU Denver college courses and receive college credit at the same time they're still completing their senior year in high school.
 They also attend Saturday Academies.